 How to Drill Through Metal? – Best Drill Bits For Metal!

-Being a handyman can be both a daunting and a fun task as well.
+Being a handyperson can be both a daunting and a fun task.
 You have to experiment at the beginning with different tools until you become an expert in the field.
 For some, learning new tricks and tools is their hobby, while others might need it.
-Whichever it is for you, we must let you know that having the skills of a handyman can save you from a lot of trouble in the future.
-You can experiment and fix things around your household without having to spend the extra money on finding the right guy for the job.
+Whichever it is for you, we must let you know that having the skills of a handyperson can save you from a lot of trouble in the future.
+You can experiment and fix things around your household without spending extra money on finding the right guy for the job.

-To drill through metal, the best way is to use a drill bit for metal, such as Cobalt drill bits.
-Additionally, drill through metal using as slow a speed as you can because metal drilling generates a lot of friction, and friction generates heat that damages the metal you are drilling into.
+The best way to drill through metal is to use a metal drill bit, such as a Cobalt drill bit.
+Additionally, drill through metal at a speed as slow as you can because metal drilling generates a lot of friction, which creates heat that damages the metal you are drilling into.

 See below How to drill a hole in stainless steel:

-The best drill bits for metal are cobalt bits, where cobalt drill bits use an alloy including 5%–8% cobalt.
-Cobalt drill bits are most often used to cut through hardened and abrasive materials.
+The best drill bits for metal are cobalt bits, which use an alloy including 5%–8% cobalt.
+Cobalt drill bits are often used to cut through hardened and abrasive materials.

-The best option is to use gun drilling using high speeds and low feed rates to drill tiny holes.
-The goal is to minimize runout and vibration when we drill small holes.
+The best option is to use gun drilling, which uses high speeds and low feed rates to drill tiny holes.
+The goal is to minimize runout and vibration when drilling small holes.

 How to make a hole in metal without a drill?

-To make a hole in metal without a drill, you need to center punch and hammer on a metal block because this will create a small dent where the metal has been previously marked.
-Additionally, Hole punch pliers can be used to make holes in metal without a drill.
+To make a hole in metal without a drill, you need to center punch and hammer on a metal block.
+This will create a small dent where the metal has been previously marked.
+Hole punch pliers can also be used to make holes in metal without a drill.

 You may have encountered some challenges during your work as a handyman.
-One of the situations might be where you have to drill holes in a metal piece.
-This is a different and challenging task as well and requires some careful steps to follow.
-This article will walk you through the steps needed for drilling holes in a metal piece.
+One situation might be drilling holes in a metal piece.
+This is also a different and challenging task that requires some careful steps to follow.
+This article will walk you through the steps to drill holes in a metal piece.

 1. Finding the right twist bits for the metal

 Overall, you do not need to get any specific twist bit for the metal, and any twist bit will work fine.
-Twist bits are typically made of any metal, including drilling through plastic and wood as well.
-If you are looking for an inexpensive option, you should go for the high-speed step (HSS) twist bit, the most common.
+Twist bits are typically made of any metal, including drilling through plastic and wood.
+If you are looking for an inexpensive option, you should go for the high-speed step (HSS) twist bit, which is the most common.
 This one works well with all types of metal.
-Next comes the expensive options that are more suited to drilling through solid metals such as cast iron.
+Next comes the expensive options more suited to drilling through solid metals such as cast iron.
 These options include twisted bits made of cobalt steel or black oxide.
-Finally, some twist bits come with a special coating of titanium nitride, which helps create a twist bit heat resistant and helps in lessening friction.
+Finally, some twist bits come with a special coating of titanium nitride, which helps create a twist bit that is heat resistant and helps in lessening friction.

 2. Get Protective gear for your eyes

-Whenever you plan on drilling the metal, you should make sure that you have shielded your eyes to protect them from the welding of the metals.
-You should make sure to wear glasses for your safety to protect your eyes from any piece of metal going in.
-It would help if you remembered that any small metal piece going in your eyes can cause severe damage to the cornea and may require medical attention.
+Whenever you plan on drilling the metal, you should ensure you have shielded your eyes to protect them from welding the metals.
+You should wear glasses for your safety to protect your eyes from any piece of metal going in.
+It would help if you remembered that any small metal piece in your eyes can cause severe damage to the cornea and may require medical attention.

 3. Make a specific spot

-Making a dimple or making a specific spot to drill before beginning is very important to ensure that the drill machine does not move from its place.
-In addition, it is essential to ensure that the drilling has been done from a specific point.
-You can use a hammer as well to make a dimple yourself and then start the drilling.
+Making a dimple or identifying a specific spot to drill before beginning is very important to ensure that the drill machine does not move from its place and that the drilling has been done from a specific point.
+You can also use a hammer to make a dimple yourself and then start the drilling.

 4. Lubricate your metals

 To make sure that there is less friction, you should apply lubrication to the metals.
 Many good quality cutting fluids are available in the shops, which help decrease the conflict when the drilling is done on metals.
-However, many metals such as cast iron and stainless steel do not require lubrication as such.
+However, many metals, such as cast iron and stainless steel, do not require lubrication.

 5. Use a clamp